FEMA Major Disaster Declaration – New York Severe Storms and Flooding

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Nevada to supplement state, tribal and local recovery efforts in areas affected by severe winter storms, flooding, landslides, and mudslides from March 8 – March 19, 2023.
-The following areas have been approved for assistance:
+FEMA has issued a Major Disaster Declaration for areas of the state of Minnesota to supplement state, tribal and local recovery efforts in the areas affected by severe storms and flooding from April 11 – April 30, 2023.
+The following areas has been approved for assistance:

 Public Assistance: